 NON-CREDIT, NON-DEGREE PROGRAMS

-The School of Health Technology and Management offers full-time non-degree programs such as Dietetic Internship, EMT-Paramedic, Phlebotomy, Medical Dosimetry, Anesthesia Technology, Radiologic Technology, Nuclear Medicine Technology, Healthcare Informatics, Environmental Health and others.
+The School of Health Technology and Management offers full-time non-degree programs such as EMT-B, EMT-Paramedic, Phlebotomy, Medical Dosimetry, Anesthesia Technology, Radiation Therapy, Radiologic Technology, and others.
 Programs are subject to change depending on advances in healthcare and the prevailing needs of the profession.
 For information call (631) 444-2254.